 For helpful information, stop by the new Visitor Centre at Agawa Bay near the southern end of the park.
 If you are coming from the north, you can get info on Lake Superior Park at the Wawa Visitor Center.

 Agawa Bay, in the southern region, is the largest of the three park campgrounds.
 It has several pull-thru sites suitable for larger RVs and just about all of the sites have a view of the lake.
 The campground stretches in 3 to 4 rows of sites parallel to the long sandy Lake Superior beach, which the afternoon sun warms the waters enough for swimming.
-The other two campgrounds, Rabbit Blanket and Crescent Lake, are on smaller interior lakes and are a better choice for canoeing or fishing enthusiasts.
+The other two campgrounds, Rabbit Blanket and Crescent Lake (now closed), are on smaller interior lakes and are a better choice for canoeing or fishing enthusiasts.
 [RV ers take note: Rabbit Blanket does have some electric sites and a dump station]

 There are several canoe routes in the park, but very few loops.
 So you'd have to arrange a pickup at your take out point by positioning a second vehicle or arranging transportation with an outfitter.
 Some of the routes can be accessed via you and your canoe riding the Algoma Central Railway to your put-in spot.

 Just south of Lake Superior Provincial Park are two other Ontario parks.
 These are similar to Agawa Bay with expansive sand beaches and mature pine forests.
 Pancake Bay has a full service campground with showers.
 Of its 325 sites, 160 have electrical hookup.
 Batchawana Bay Park is a day use picnic and swimming area with no overnight facilities.
 We found a nice motel facing Batchawana Bay: the Voyageur Lodge.
 They also have a cookhouse restaurant and pizza parlor on the grounds.
 Access to the beach is just a short walk across the highway.